nirjan-dev/rosetide/PRD.md

 └── tsconfig.json
 ```
 **Module Communication:**
-- A feature module (e.g., `cycles`) should only expose what is necessary through its `index.ts` file.
+- A module (e.g., `cycles`) should only expose what is necessary through its `index.ts` file.
-- Other parts of the application (e.g., a page component or another feature) should only import from a module's `index.ts` file (`import { CalendarView } from '@/features/cycles';`).
+- Other parts of the application should only import from a module's public API.
-- This prevents tight coupling and makes dependencies explicit.

 ### Code Style
 To maintain a clean and readable codebase, the following styles are enforced: